getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/scopes.md

 [{% _assets/img/setTags/scopesetTags.png alt="scope.setTags Example Error Message" %}]({% _assets/img/setTags/scopesetTags.png%})

 Everything that is called directly on `Sentry` object, will always reference `getCurrentHub()`.
-Depending on the environment, it will either go global scope, or per-request.
+Depending on the environment, it will either go to global scope, or per-request.